Gaspé Campus

 Differential Calculus for Social Science 201-SH2-RE

-The course will teach you to apply the methods of differential calculus to the study of functions and to the solution of problems.
+This course will teach you to apply the methods of differential calculus to the study of functions and to solve problems.
 You will be able to recognize and describe the characteristics of a function, determine if it has a limit, is continuous, is derivable, at a point and on an interval.
 You will also learn to apply the rules and techniques of derivation, to use the derivative and related concepts to analyze the variations of a function and to draw its graph.
-Finally, you will be able to solve optimization and rate of change problems.
+You will be able to solve optimization and rate of change problems.
+From the beginning to the end of this course, various applications in Social Science will be emphasized.

 Physical Activity and Health 109-101-MQ